Tax Accountant in Miami Fee Pressure

 Commoditization is the process by which goods that have economic value and are distinguishable in terms of attributes (uniqueness or brand) end up becoming simple commodities in the eyes of the market or consumers.
 It is the movement of a market from differentiated to undifferentiated price competition and from monopolistic to perfect competition.

-Are your Tax Accountant in Miami firm’s services being commoditized?
+Is your Tax Accountant in Miami firm’s services being commoditized?
 Ask yourself or your team:

 • Am I setting fees, or are my clients or competitors?

-• Can I clearly describe how my Tax Accountant in Miami firm’s services are different than my competitors, and are clients willing to pay a premium for that difference?
+• Can I clearly describe how my Tax Accountant in Miami firm’s services are different than my competitors and are clients willing to pay a premium for that difference?

 • If we were no longer able to service our clients, would they easily find a firm to replace us?